Personal Injury Lawyer in Homestead, FL

 - Caused the death of a loved one

 Apart from your insurance company, compensation can also come from the manufacturer of the vehicle that led to the accident by filing a claim for product liability.
-This is possible if you or your lawyer can prove that the vehicle in question was defective and that because of the defect, the accident occurred.
+This is possible if you, your lawyer or law firm can prove that the vehicle in question was defective and that because of the defect, the accident occurred.
 This can be difficult to substantiate on your own, but a professional lawyer who knows how to navigate the complex processes and steps involved can help you.
 This is where our expert personal injury lawyers in Homestead, FL, who are local to the area, can provide the guidance you need.

 According to Florida laws of negligence, comparative negligence arises when you, the victim, is partly at fault for an accident.
 However, this does not prevent you from claiming compensation.
 According to negligence laws, even someone partly at fault for an accident can claim compensation and damages for the accident.
 The only difference is that the amount you may be awarded in damages may be reduced.
 An experienced lawyer will be sure to exhaust all options in an effort to get you the recovery and damages you deserve.